openforcefield/qca-dataset-submission/submissions/2022-02-10-OpenFF-Protein-Capped-1-mer-Sidechains/README.md

 - v1.0 Initial submission
 - v1.1 Screened initial conformers with bad geometry using qcelemental `guess_connectivity`
 - v1.2 Additional screen of initial conformers based on tetrahedral geometry for tetravalent atoms
+- v1.3 Subsample initial conformers to resolve geometry convergence errors for some optimizations in 'GLU-alpha', 'GLU-beta', and 'LYS-alpha' TorsionDrives

 ## General Information